How many things do people do just to share online, impress people they know/sort of know/don’t know/hate, or to get likes, views, retweets etc.?

 Mr Bean is the proof.
 Mr Bean shows us how to understand what we like, what we don’t and the opinions of others don’t matter shit.
 As long as you are self-aware, aware of the environment you live in and the people around you, and you do the right thing by all those.

 He’s happy in his own skin.
-He values hiumself.
-He has a high self-worth and self-esteem and an opinion of himself that isn’t rocked by other people’s opinions of him Completely.
+He values himself.
+He has a high self-worth and self-esteem and an opinion of himself that isn’t rocked by other people’s opinions of him (he’s also the ultimate Stoic).
+Completely.
 He could give a fuck about proving to others he’s funny, interesting, cool or random.
 He’s perfectly content to be with people or with himself (and I’m pretty sure he’s never uncomfortable).
 In any situation.

 And if there is something with him, they have no influence on the validity of what you do, they just add a different dynamic to whatever you’re doing.